gjtorikian/nothingherebut.me/README.md

 # nothingherebut.me

-N o t h i n g H e r e (but me) is a little experiment in storytelling.
+N o t h i n g H e r e (but me) is a vanishing story.

 At the beginning of an hour, a phrase appears.
 As that hour passes, the phrase begins to fade out, and the next phrase in the story fades in.
 Thus, the best time to read a phrase is at the top of every hour; the hardest time to read both phrases is at the half-hour mark.